dotnet/docs/docs/standard/io/Pipelines.md

 To solve the preceding problem, the `Pipe` has two settings to control the flow of data:

-* `PauseWriterThreshold`: Determines how much data should be buffered before calls to `PipeWriter.FlushAsync` pauses.
+* `PauseWriterThreshold`: Determines how much data should be buffered before calls to <xref:System.IO.Pipelines.PipeWriter.FlushAsync*> pauses.
 * `ResumeWriterThreshold`: Determines how much data should be buffered before calls to `PipeWriter.FlushAsync` pauses.

 The `ResumeWriterThreshold` controls how much the reader has to observe before writing can resume.

 ![diagram with ResumeWriterThreshold and PauseWriterThreshold](media/pipelines/resume-pause.png)

-`PipeWriter.FlushAsync`:
+<xref:System.IO.Pipelines.PipeWriter.FlushAsync*>:

 * Returns an incomplete `ValueTask<FlushResult>` when the amount of data in the `Pipe` crosses `PauseWriterThreshold`.
 * Completes `ValueTask<FlushResult>` when it becomes lower than `ResumeWriterThreshold`.